 - Bring salted water to a boil in a separate small pot and cook the pasta according to package directions (about 8-10 minutes).
 Drain and add the cooked pasta to serving bowls, then add the hot soup on top of the cooked pasta.
 Alternatively, you can cook the pasta in the soup and add at the same time as the meatballs.

-Serve warm.
-Sprinkle each serving with freshly grated parmigiano cheese and homemade bread.
+- Serve warm.
+Sprinkle each serving with freshly grated parmigiano cheese and serve with bread.

 Notes